Beret announces a concert in New York, which he will dedicate to his deceased sister

-Spanish singer Beret announced his first concert in New York for next March 10which will take place at the legendary venue Sounds of Brazil (SOB) —where music icons such as Marc Anthony, Celia Cruz or Maná have performed— and that the young man will dedicate to his sister Sandra, who recently passed away.
+Spanish singer Beret has announced his first concert in New York next March 10thwhich will take place in the legendary venue Sounds of Brazil (SOB) -where music icons such as Marc Anthony, Celia Cruz or Maná have performed- and that the young man will dedicate to his sister Sandra, who recently passed away.

-“I have to continue with my life, I have nothing else left,” he told Efe Beret today about returning to the stage, which will take place shortly after the death of his sister older, which he himself revealed on social networks three weeks ago.
+“I have to continue with my life, I have nothing else”told Efe Beret today about the return to the stage, which will take place shortly after the death of his older sister, which he himself revealed on social networks three weeks ago.

-“One of the things that makes me happy is singing, since always, therefore the only thing left for me is to give that concert and dedicate it to my sister,” he added.
+“One of the things that makes me happy is singing, since always, therefore the only thing left for me is to give that concert and dedicate it to my sister“He added.
+The singer refers to Sandra, the sister he said goodbye to with an emotional song just over a month ago.

 This is the premiere of the Sevillian in the Big Apple, a concert that is part of his “Prisma” tour and that he has been organizing for months.
 In fact, in principle it was announced that Beret was going to be in New York in the middle of last November, but problems with his visa management led him to delay it.

-Singing in the city of skyscrapers, however, it’s something you’ve been dreaming of for a long time: “We have had it in mind for years. (…) In my head I was always going to New York,” he confessed.
+Singing in the city of skyscrapers, however, is something he has been dreaming of for a long time: “We have been thinking about it for years. (…) Going to New York was always in my head.” confessed.

-Although he will be performing on the same stage as other great figures in music, the 24-year-old singer says he does not like to compare himself to anyone, stressing that his success “has not been premeditated.”

 “A collaboration will be Latin, another will be with a group that I have been following since I was a child and in Spain it has been a lot of sounds for a long time,” he said.